Jean-Fred64/sega-adapter_MEGA65/README.md

 [JOY-2-PIC](https://ataribits.weebly.com/joy2pic.html) can program a PIC using an Atari 8-bit computer's joystick port.
 Boot from the .atr image attached to each release to start programming.
 If you have a USB PIC programmer connected to a PC, use the .hex file instead.
+For XGecu T48 programmer (TL866 3rd generation) select

 ## Modify